xero/moebius-web/README.md

 # Create Custom Brush - c

 A selection from the canvas can be made to define a custom brush to be used with the 'Custom Brush Tool'.
-Character codes set to `NULL` will be interpreted as an alpha channel.
-Pressing the 'alt' or 'option' key will replace the selection with `NULL` values after the selection is made.
+Character codes set to `SPACE` will be interpreted as an alpha channel.
+Pressing the 'alt' or 'option' key will replace the selection with `SPACE` values after the selection is made.

 See also '[Load Brush](#loadbrush)', '[Save Brush](#savebrush)', and '[Custom Brush](#custombrush)'.